TheRomanXpl0it/TheRomanXpl0it.github.io/index.md

 <h2>$ cat About</h2>
 {:id="about"}

-CTF Team composed by students of Sapienza University of Rome and alumns of CyberChallenge.IT.
+CTF Team composed of students of Sapienza, University of Rome and alumns of CyberChallengeIT.
 We are just born, stay tuned and look how we become big.

+Contact us: theromanxpl0it@gmail.com

 <h2>$ ls CTFs</h2>
 {:id="ctfs"}